aspiringfranklin/aspiringfranklin.github.io/about.md

 Like my medieval predecessors, I believe ownership of real property is the key to unlocking the freedom of a modern franklin, as it reduces the influence of the rent extracting modern nobility: employers, banks and the state.

-The goal of this site is to help me structure my own thinking.
+The goal of this site is to help me structure my own thinking in order to achieve my modest ambition.
 If anyone finds it interesting, then that is a bonus!

 AF